PeterIttner/go-wallpaper/readme.md

 ## Features:

 - Set a random wallpaper from a directory
-- Set the bing image of the day wallpaper
+- Set the bing image of the day wallpaper (4K resolution)
 - Enhance any wallpaper with the watch word of today
 - Downloads current watchwords of the year if not present
 - Scales image to fixed width and keeps aspect ratio